Great BBQ Challenge: Heats

-This episode saw the Challenge's youngest competitor Sandy, go up against food writer Katie and lovable Ivan the posty.
-The signature dish round got the show off to a great start.
+This episode saw the Challenge's youngest competitor Sandy, go up against food writer Katie and Ivan the posty.
+The signature dish round began the first round.
 Ivan prepared a unique combination of flavours with his rabbit thighs with mint pineapple.
 Sandy's spicy lamb served on a char grilled vegetable stack proved to the judges she was very accomplished behind the grill, despite her age.
-The always articulate Katie from Brisbane went for a cheaper option and whipped up some steak fajitas.
+Katie from Brisbane went for a cheaper option and whipped up some steak fajitas.
 Mark's screen test round belonged to Ivan whose theatrical training helped put him clearly in front of the competition.
 In the final round the kiddies were the judges and Ivan was declared the winner and Katie was given a second chance as a wild card.